TannerBaldus/dosido/README.md

 2. Publishing new articles to HelpScout.
 3. Updating already existing articles with new content.

-### Create a New Collection
+### Create a Dosido Project

 Use `dosido init` to create a new HelpScout collection.
+This will also created a config file at `.dosido/config.ini`.

+The config file includes:
+* The Helpscout API key
+* Collection names and keys
+* Site ID value
+* The Image Host URL

-When you do, you'll get a series of prompts.
+When you create a Dosido project, you'll get a series of prompts to walk you through that process.

 _Before using Dosido, you'll need a HelpScout API key.
 You can get this from HelpScout [here](https://secure.helpscout.net/users/authentication/59508/api-keys)._

-**Complete these steps to create a new collection.**
+**Complete these steps to create a new Dosido project.**

 1. `dosido init`
 _What is your API key?_